outsoft-eu/jss/README.md

 ### 2.1 Supported types:

-By default, SpecificationBuilder is able to handle the following primitives and types(reference to com.outsoft.jpa.specification.TypeConverter):
+By default, SpecificationBuilder is able to handle the following primitives and types(reference to com.outsoft.jss.TypeConverter):

 1. integer, long, boolean, double primitives and all corresponding wrapper types
 2. java.time types - LocalDate, LocalDateTime, ZoneOffset, ZonedDateTime
 3. java.util.UUID
 4. all predefined and custom Enums

-To handle other types, we need to implement a custom com.outsoft.jpa.specification.TypeConverter and pass it to the constructor when creating the SpecificationBuilder:
+To handle other types, we need to implement a custom com.outsoft.jss.TypeConverter and pass it to the constructor when creating the SpecificationBuilder:

 Java: